kcech/sentilo-docs-test/docs/architecture.rst

 Transport Layer
 '''''''''''''''

-Tthe transport layer is designed following the Thread Pool pattern and is implemented with Apache HttpCore library.
+The transport layer is designed following the Thread Pool pattern and is implemented with Apache HttpCore library.

 The following diagram shows the main flow for a request within this